sabpereira/github-auto-release/README.md

 ```

-## :wrench: How to use - Github releases
+## :wrench: How to use - GitHub releases
 > **_NOTE:_** Make sure environment variables `GITHUB_TOKEN` and `REPO` are set.